 Yousef Barahmeh received his MA in English Language and Literature from University of Central Lancashire (UCLan), Preston, in 2012 under the supervision of Dr. Robin Purves on dissertation title: The poetry of Mahmoud Darwish: A Study of the Three Developmental Phases of his Poetic Career, prior to which he received his BA in English Language and Literature from Yarmouk University, Jordan with a final graduate project on Zelda Fitzgerald: The First Flapper in Jazz Age.Yousef is currently a PhD student in the School of Social, Historical and Literary Studies, University of Portsmouth where he is researching the cause effect of the Arab Spring in terms of informing satirical writings and changing ‘alternative’ communication practices with regard to the medium of ‘Netspeak satire’ and orders of discourse (postulated by Foucault, 1970).

-Fabienne Chamelot is a PhD student in the School of Languages and Area Studies.
+Fabienne Chamelot is a PhD student in the School of Area Studies, History, Politics and Literature (SASHPL).
 Her research explores French colonial administration and policy in the 20th century, focusing specifically on the management and organisation of colonial archives throughout the empire and within the French state.
 She has an MA in Social Sciences from the Ecole des hautes études en sciences sociales and the Ecole normale supérieure in Paris, and has completed one year as a visiting student at New York University.
 Before starting her PhD, she worked in the non-fiction publishing field in France, mostly at Gallimard and as a freelance editor.

-Kelsey Suggitt is a PhD student in the School of Languages and Area Studies.
+Kelsey Suggitt is a PhD student in the School of Area Studies, History, Politics and Literature (SASHPL).
 Her research looks at the importance of land under French colonial rule, particularly in the Sahara during the Algerian War of Independence and the decolonisation of French West Africa and French Equatorial Africa.
 This subject is explored through the micro history of the transnational organisation, the OCRS, which was created in 1957 by the French to economically and socially develop the Sahara.
 Kelsey has a BA in Combined Modern Languages (French and Spanish) and an MA Francophone Africa from the University of Portsmouth.
 She has just returned from a 9-month long internship in Cameroon at the World Wide Fund for Nature.

 Follow on twitter @kelseysailing

-Roel van der Velde is a PhD student in the School of Languages and Area Studies.
+Roel van der Velde is a PhD student in the School of Area Studies, History, Politics and Literature (SASHPL).
 His research explores the role of the French armaments trade with the South African Apartheid regime and its relation to Gaullist foreign policy between 1964-1977, focusing particularly on the extent to which military-industrial actors engage in autonomous diplomatic practices that shape foreign policy.
 Roel has a BA in History from Utrecht University and an MA in Intelligence and Strategic Studies from the Univeristy of Aberystwyth.
 Before switching to academia, he worked in business and finance in the Netherlands.

 Follow on twitter @Roelvelde

-Dieunedort Wandji is a PhD student in the School of Languages and Area Studies.
+Dieunedort Wandji is a PhD student in the School of Area Studies, History, Politics and Literature (SASHPL).
 Dieunedort’s research aims to examine the “performative” nature of colonial boundaries against the backdrop of security issues in former EAF (Central Africa).
 Looking at insecurity, spatiality and social processes across four states in Africa, the project seeks to assess the extent to which failure to effectively conceptualise territorial space and historically contextualise state boundaries has impacted the design of security policies, instruments and infrastructures pertaining to the area of central Africa.
 This research will investigate relevant IR theories, and use data from policy instruments analysis as well as from interviews of local traditional actors.

 Dieunedort holds a BA in Bilingual Studies from the University of Douala in Cameroon, a Postgraduate Certificate in Education and a MA in Francophone Africa from the University of Portsmouth in the UK.
 Before starting his PhD, he had previously worked in the Education and in the International Development sectors both in Africa and in the UK.